ruda/jonesforth-macintel/README.md

     $ make jonesforth

-This software is now to work on Snow Leopard, Lion and Mountain Lion.
+This software is know to work on Snow Leopard, Lion and Mountain Lion.

 Running FORTH
 -------------